hughobrien/psu-constitution/README.md

 1. The PSU Council will exist to facilitate democracy and representation in terms of policy making and transparency.

-2. The PSU Council, hereafter known as 'Council', shall be the supreme decision making body of the PSU, except for a decision that is made in a referendum or general meeting.
+2. The PSU Council, (Council), shall be the supreme decision making body of the PSU, except for a decision that is made in a referendum or general meeting.
 It shall also raise issues that are of concern to its members to the senior management team of the University through the Executive and the President.

 3. Council shall have the power to mandate the Executive.